AmyO01/avc2020/README.md

 Link to on how to do that here: https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)?redirectedfrom=MSDN

 # Building
-The O files are included, but if u want to build/compile the server and robot, you will need to have Geany installed. https://www.geany.org/
+Place extracted folders from GitHub into the SFML folder The O files are included, but if u want to build/compile the server and robot, you will need to have Geany installed. https://www.geany.org/
 Go into set build commands and instead of make - have mingw32-make Then click "make",